 A final word

 Cooking with mud is a survival cooking method that works in any kind of environment.
-Even if you are in an area where there is no water, you will find a low ground area that can be dug down to a wet muddy level.
+Even if you are in an area where there is no water, you will find a low ground area that can be dug down to a wet, muddy level.
 You can make a solar still to collect water and make mud.
 In sandy areas, you can get your mud from the base of a cactus or tree.
 The buildup of dead plant life is more earth type than sandy and will provide you with sticking mud.

-Cooking with mud is survival knowledge that is being lost to time and only few people around the world still use this cooking technique.
+Cooking with mud is survival knowledge that is being lost to time and only a few people around the world still use this cooking technique.
 While I do agree that there are many other ways to cook your food, I believe it is important to remember and honor the past.
-Cooking with mud can also be an interesting survival experiment for your camping trips.
+Cooking with mud can also be an exciting survival experiment for your camping trips.